libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 ## Overview

 The [libp2p project](https://libp2p.io) supports many [transport protocols](https://libp2p.io/implementations/#transports) across a variety of implementations.
-These transport protocols enable applications using libp2p to run as server nodes (on a personal laptop or in a datacenter) or as browser nodes (inside a Web browser.)
+These transport protocols enable applications using libp2p to run as server nodes (on a personal laptop or in a datacenter) or as browser nodes (inside a Web browser).

 Historically, libp2p has bridged these runtime environments with different node connectivity options to varying degrees:
 - server node to server node via TCP and QUIC;